 If you were amazed at how your child’s scribbles transformed into words last year, get ready for pure delight as your first grader learns to write full, meaningful paragraphs this year!
-Under the Common Core State Standards, first graders learn everything from spelling and grammar to expressing — and clarifying through revisions and edits — their thoughts.
+First graders learn everything from expressing their thoughts to the rules of grammar.

-While the bar is high for first grader writing under the Common Core Standards — “shared research and writing projects” and citing “sources” to answer questions — remember that this year’s work is a progression, starting with mastery of the alphabet.
+While the bar may seem high for first graders, remember that this year’s work is a progression, starting with mastery of the alphabet.

 A to Z — and all the sounds in between

 Teachers often kick off the year with an ABCs review, just like in kindergarten.
-But this year’s review is also likely to include a couple dozen high-frequency words (e.g. he, and, good, play) your child should recall from last year, triggering your first grader’s memory of the letter sounds he’s familiar with and how those letter sounds combine to create words.
+But this year’s review is also likely to include a couple dozen high-frequency words (e.g. he, and, good, play).

 If your child didn’t master the alphabet last year, it’s okay.
-Under the Common Core Standards, first grade is the year to nail ABC fluency and the ability to print all upper and lowercase letters.
+First grade is the year to read the ABCs, know their letter sounds, and to print all upper and lowercase letters.

 Cn u rd this?